City of Liverpool F.C.: 2019–2025: Northern Premier League years

-The club's inaugural season in the Northern Premier League was largely disappointing as the club adapted to life in Step 4 of the non-League Pyramid.
-At the club's annual AGM, Sean Lindblad had been appointed to a place on the board of directors for "Community" and Mike Caulfield appointed as "Club Welfare Office" having been co-opted during the previous season.
-The NPL North West Division was considered particularly difficult as due to a re-alignment in the FA's ongoing re-structure; the makeup of the division was to include teams from the North East, making average travelling distances much greater.
+The club's inaugural season in the Northern Premier League saw the club adapting to life in Step 4 of the non-League Pyramid.

-In the pre-season, the club once again won the NWCFL Champions Cup, inflicting revenge on 1874 Northwich with a 2–1 home win.
-In the FA Cup, City of Liverpool reached the first qualifying round game, playing away at Warrington Town.
-The game saw a 2–2 draw, sending the tie to a replay.
-In front of a record home crowd of 1,099, City of Liverpool were defeated 4–0.
-The club fared better in the Liverpool Senior Cup with a 5–1 home win (its first ever home tie in the LSC) over divisional rivals Widnes and a 2–0 win over Everton U23's securing a home semi-final draw with Landlords Bootle.
-In the league, a seven-match unbeaten run saw the club head the form table early in the season, but a series of heavy defeats were soon to follow as the club hovered around lower mid table.
+In the pre-season, the club once again won the NWCFL Champions Cup, beating 1874 Northwich with a 2–1 home win.
+In the FA Cup, the club's first qualifying round game at Warrington Town saw a 2–2 draw, sending the tie to a replay where, in front of a record home crowd of 1,099, City of Liverpool were defeated 4–0.
+The club fared better in the Liverpool Senior Cup with a 5–1 home win over divisional rivals Widnes and a 2–0 win over Everton U23's securing a home semi-final draw with landlords Bootle.
+In the league, a seven-match unbeaten run saw the club head the form table early in the season, but a series of heavy defeats were soon to follow as the club hovered around lower mid-table.
 A discrepancy in a loan signing subsequently saw the club deducted six points in February, just before the entire season was scrapped due to the COVID-19 pandemic and subsequently declared null and void.